MonashDeepNeuron/HPC-Training/src/chapter4/challenges.md

 3.  `sbatch RunHello.sh`
 4.  `cat slurm<>.out` and check the run time

->You can also use strudel web to run the script without sbatch: https://beta.desktop.cvl.org.au/login
+>You can also use [strudel web](https://beta.desktop.cvl.org.au/login) to run the script without sbatch

 ## Task 3 - Reduction Clause